 No one can achieve anything without making mistakes.
 Gen Z knows this and appreciates brands that are forthright with how they are progressing.
 Instead of covering up and denying your brand's mistakes, especially the big ones, it's better to own up to them and take accountability.

-Generation Z is more likely to forgive and even support brands that are honest about where they failed and how they plan to correct the mistakes than those that portray a picture of perfection but hide injustices and failures behind closed doors.
+Compared to older generations, Generation Z is more likely to forgive and even support brands that are honest about where they failed and how they plan to correct the mistakes than those that portray a picture of perfection but hide injustices and failures behind closed doors.
 In a world that is rapidly changing, the young generation craves honest and pragmatic responses that show what brands are doing to make things better, not pretend that everything is okay.

 Gen Z social media marketing: which platforms do they use?